LiranBenMoshe/Cryptonite-Project2-John-Bryce/README.md

 - CanvasJS for interactive charts

 **Note:** Before using the project, make sure to download `jquery-3.7.0.js` from [jQuery's official website](https://jquery.com/download/) and place it in the root directory of the project.

+This project is licensed under the GNU General Public License v3.0.